 The number of homeless veterans who were women increased by seven percent (243 additional female veterans), and the number of veterans who were men increased by one percent (347 additional male veterans).

 These increases were driven by increases in the unsheltered population for both genders.
 The number of veterans who were Hispanic increased between 2016 and 2017, by 586 people (or 17%).
 Hispanic veterans comprise 10 percent of all homeless veterans and 15 percent of unsheltered veterans, up from 9 percent and 13 percent in 2016.

 Increases among veterans experiencing homelessness were due entirely to increases among veterans in households without children.
 The number of veterans in families declined overall (by 16%), among sheltered veterans (by 11%) and unsheltered veterans (by 29%)

 Picture hundreds of musicians working, performing as many as

-16 - 20 shows a month to raise funding to build and maintain
+30 to 40 shows a week across the US to raise funding to build and maintain

 self-sustainable communities for the homeless veterans and their direct families